kevinqiu/quoteService/README.md

 Before running the app, rename the example.json file to config.json.
 Currently, the twilio keys are not used so they can be left blank.

+Data is retrieved through the public markitondemand demo API.
+For production use, an unrate limited API would be needed.

 TODOS:

 Implement unit tests for functions.
 Modularize functions.